rav4nn/what-coffee/README.md

 # ☕ What Coffee

-An AI-powered coffee recommendation chatbot that learns your preferences and recommends coffees via affiliate links.
+An AI-powered coffee recommendation chatbot that learns your preferences and recommends coffees in a personalized manner.

 ## Tech Stack
 - **Backend:** Python / FastAPI